 Gustavo Santos on Faith and Work

-Current MA student Gustavo Santos left his management consulting job in São Paulo, Brazil, to study Marketplace Theology at Regent College.
-His academic journey is transforming the way he thinks about theology, the workplace, and how he can serve the Brazilian church.
+MATS grad Gustavo Santos left his management consulting job in São Paulo, Brazil, to study Marketplace Theology at Regent College.
+His academic journey transformed the way he thinks about theology, the workplace, and how he can serve the Brazilian church.
 Read his story below, and support students like Gustavo here.

 How I Came to Regent

 After ten years in the marketplace, I realized that I was looking for my happiness in my career.
 Without knowing it, I had somehow created an idol.
 I was looking for my happiness, my fulfillment, in my career—even though I was using words like vocation, and calling.
 I was thinking, “If I find the perfect job, I can be happy—I will have the life, abundant life, that Jesus promises.”
 I didn’t realize that, actually, I was looking for the right thing in the wrong place.

 At some point I was reading the Bible—which is dangerous, sometimes!—and I saw the passage in which Jesus is sending out the disciples, and he says, “whoever wants to find their lives will lose it, and those who lose it for my sake will find it.”
 You know when a text kind of pops up, and you say, “okay, there’s something here”?
 I realized that I was looking for my own life.
 My career had become this idol.

 So I started thinking, “what does losing your life mean for a Christian?”
 Long story short, I put all my plans for future work and education on hold, and I met some friends to talk about what I was feeling.
 I was trying to answer the question, “What does my faith have to do with my work, or my professional life?”
 I couldn’t find this sort of integration.